mrhigham/minimal-mistakes/_pages/principles/layout/index.md

 Avoid the tendency to explain your interface.

-> __Don’t do this:__ Touch the screen to play the video
+> __Don’t do this:__ `Touch the screen to play the video`

 Avoid instructions like this by creating a clear call-to-action.
 If an element on the screen is interactive, it should signal that it is interactive by way of colour, icon and style.

+#### Tips on avoiding instructional text

-* __Next / Previous:__ Use the titles of the next and previous objects if possible.
+* __Next / Previous:__ Use the titles of the next and previous objects as labels, rather than obscure `Next` and `Previous`.
-* __Toggle:__ If an action has only two states possible (such as two languages available), it can be simpler to put the alternative option on screen as a way to toggle with the interface.
-    * For example, if English and Te reo Māori are available on an interface and English is currently displayed, using `Language options` would not tell a user which other language optoins are available.
-A user would required to press `Language options` to then see that Te reo Māori is available.
-Alternatively, displaying `Te reo Māori` as an interactive element would signal to a user that they can switch the language to this if they choose.
-(Note: If the screens do not have a substantial amount of English present, this tactic could be too confusing.
-An alternative approach would be to use the label `Switch to Te reo Māori`.)
 * __Touch here to...:__ Always avoid this.
 Don’t talk about the interface or how to use it, but instead use active words for labels that describe what will happen (eg `Play` or `Read more` or `Share on Facebook`).
+* __Toggle:__ If an action has only two possible choices (such as two languages), it can be simpler to put either both options, or just the alternative option, on screen to provide a way to toggle between choices.
+In other words, avoid obscure labels like `Language settings`.
+This doesn’t tell the user which languages are available.
+Possible alternatives include:
+    * Show two actions such as `English / Te Reo Māori` and highlight the currently active language.
+    * If there is ample amount of text onscreen, show the alternative language choice only (eg, if English is currently active, provide an action `Te Reo Māori` or `Switch to Te Reo Māori`).

 ![Hotspot labels](/images/hotspot.png)